pennyl67/openminted-guidelines/GLOSSARY.md

 ## lexical/conceptual resource

-A resource organised on the basis of lexical or conceptual entries \(lexical items, terms, concepts, etc.\) with their supplementary information \(e.g. grammatical, semantic, statistical information, etc.\); in OpenMinTeD, they can be used for annotation purposes.
+A resource organised on the basis of lexical or conceptual entries \(lexical items, terms, concepts, etc.\) with their supplementary information \(e.g. grammatical, semantic, statistical information, etc.\).
+In OpenMinTeD, they can be used for annotation purposes.

 ## machine learning \(ML\) model